catseye/Chrysoberyl/article/HTML5 Installations.md

 *   script-root: ../modules/ZOWIE/eg/
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/ZOWIE)

-This is a web-based interpreter for the esoteric programming language [ZOWIE][].

 Technically, it is `zowie.py` (the reference implementation of ZOWIE, written in [Python][],) running under [Skulpt][]